How can I keep my cryptocurrencies safe?

 A key advantage of blockchain technology and cryptocurrencies is that it is really hard to hack or manipulate the decentralised, secure peer-to-peer network.

-In this lesson, you will learn how to keep your computer or smartphone safe and to minimise the risk of losing your cryptocurrencies.
+In this article, you will learn how to keep your computer or smartphone safe and to minimise the risk of losing your cryptocurrencies.

 Watch this Bitpanda Academy lesson as videoWatch on YouTube